jencegram/clublit/README.md

 # Club Lit(erature) - Connect, Discover, and Share Your Love for Books

-Welcome to Club Lit(erature), a community-driven platform designed to unite book lovers across the globe.
+Welcome to Club Lit(erature), a community-driven platform designed to unite book lovers.
 The goal is to create a space where readers can discover new books, join book clubs that match their interests, participate in discussions, and share their insights and reviews.

 ## Technical Stack